-A wonderful alternative to walking the towpath is 'Birdswood', the Friends of Cromford Canal trip boat, entirely run by volunteers.
-There are trips throughout the year.
+The Friends of the Cromford Canal - a partner charity - offer a wonderful alternative to walking the towpath: their trip boat 'Birdswood' runs from April to October and the boat is entirely run by volunteers.
 Come and enjoy a peaceful journey along the canal, introduced by a booming announcement from the Friends' President, Brian Blessed.